stitchdata/docs/_integration-schemas/snapchat-ads/v1/product_sets.md

     type: "string"
     description: "Id of the product set"

   - name: "catalog_id"
     type: "string"
     description: "Catalog's Id to which the product set belongs to"

   - name: "name"
     type: "string"
     description: "Name of the Product Set"

   - name: "filter"
     type: "object"
     description: "Filter rule to be applied"
       subattributes:

         - name: "updated_at"
           type: "date-time"
           description: "Latest Date and Time ast which product set was updated"

         - name: "created_at"
-    type: "object"
-      format: "date-time"
+          type: "date-time"
           description: "Date and time at which product set was created"

 ---